Alastair

 to keep up with all the journals.
 Lewis’s understanding of contemporary

-philosophy was inadequate, as a famous debate with Miss Anscombe painfully
+philosophy was inadequate, as a famous debate with Miss Anscombe painfully exposed.

-connoisseurs.
-Only belatedly, when Erwin Panofsky, Edgar Wind, and Mario Praz influenced the study of literature as well as of art,
+and Mario Praz influenced the study of literature as well as of art, did Lewis

-volume, Lewis followed individual predilections.
-He suffered criticism for his unfavorable account of the humanists – due perhaps to
+Lewis followed individual predilections.
+He suffered criticism for his

-insufficient knowledge of the northern humanists.
+the northern humanists.

 Perhaps